Hamish R. Cameron

 In keeping with his research and teaching interests, Hamish Cameron is an itinerant historian hailing from a far-flung colony of a former empire.
 Thematically, he studies movement, borderlands, networks, geography and imperialism.
 Geographically, he explores the Eastern Mediterranean, Southwest Asia/the Near East and Rome.
 Chronologically, he investigates the Hellenistic and Roman periods.
 Philologically, he enjoys cultural allusions and tricola.
 No, tetracola… Wait, I’ll come in again…

 Hamish received his PhD in Classics from the University of Southern California in 2014 where he wrote a dissertation examining the representation of “Mesopotamia” as a borderland in Imperial Roman geographic writing of the first four centuries CE.
 His book on the subject is forthcoming.
 He received his MA from the University of Canterbury, New Zealand in 2006 with a thesis on the arrival of Roman power in Cilicia.
 He also holds a Graduate Certificate in Geographic Information Science and Technology (2011) from the USC Spatial Sciences Institute.
-He has participated in two survey seasons in Greece and in specialist conferences on digital geographical, borderlands, networks, religion, and Cilicia.
+He has participated in two survey seasons in Greece and in specialist conferences on digital geography, borderlands, networks, religion, and Cilicia.

 Hamish has taught classes in History and Classical Languages dealing with topics from the Bronze Age to the Information Age.
 He is interested in the applied methodologies of digital humanities, especially digital geography, the digital dissemination of academic information, and the pedagogy of tabletop games.
 He also designs boardgames and roleplaying games.